druid77/trs-gpt/README.md

-# TRS-GPT -- ChatGPT from a TRS-80 Model III Computer built in 1981
+# "TRS-GPT" : ChatGPT from a TRS-80 Model III Computer built in 1981

 &nbsp;&nbsp;&nbsp;When I was a kid, around 1984 or 1985 I got an Atari 800XL,